 I used to work at Soap Opera Weekly magazine — hence the archived entries from my official blog at soapoperaweekly.com — and then I spent the summer of 2011 as a freelance entertainment writer/editor.
 Despite indications to the contrary, I survived that experience.
-Now I am the senior copy editor at OK! magazine, the celebrity weekly the stars trust!
-Visit us at the OK! website.
-I am also the co-creator of the KID TERRIFIC comic book from Image Comics.
+I even spent a couple of years as senior copy editor at OK! magazine, the celebrity weekly the stars trust!
+But more importantly, I am the co-creator of the KID TERRIFIC comic book from Image Comics.

 Just about anything goes in this blog.
 One day you might find a movie review, then a discussion about comic books the next, and a review of a DVD I just watched on the day after that.
-I might talk about books — you know those dusty old things TV’s Craig Ferguson calls “a papery blog.”
+I might talk about books — you know those dusty old things that TV’s Craig Ferguson calls “papery blogs.”
 And maybe — if the stars are right — I may ramble about life, the universe and everything.

 Don’t try this at home, kids — I am a trained professional (with the documents to prove it).